magicblock-labs/magicblock-validator/sleipnir-account-cloner/README.md

     - After 5 failed retry and 200 ms sleep in between each, we fail the clone
   - 3) Differentiate based on the account's fetched flavor (we will use the "dumper"):
     - A) If Undelegated: Simply dump the latest up-to-date fetched data to the bank (programs also fetched/updated)
-    - B) If FeePayer: Dump the account with the lamport value found in the DelegationRecord
+    - B) If FeePayer: Dump the account as-is, but with special lamport value
     - C) If Delegated: If the account's latest delegation_slot is NOT the same as the last clone's delegation_slot, dump the latest state, otherwise ignore the change and use the cache
   - 4) Save the result of the clone to the cache